Thick Hot Chocolate with Cinnamon

 Type your email below and I’ll send it to you!
 As a bonus, you’ll receive recipes, shop specials, and more.

 There are certain things we have eaten in their very finest forms that stay with us, that wonโ€™t leave us alone until we eat them again.
-My list of such finery does not include chicken wings, devotees of which seem to be abounding this week in preparation for the Super Bowl.
-I admit that I did eat some memorable wings once in Phoenix with cousin Jim that I’m sure he remembers too; we asked the waiter to list all ingredients.
-My finest forms list does include a particular brownie that I myself made once and have never been able to replicate, even using the same recipe (think deep, dark, chewy).
+My finest forms list includes a particular brownie that I myself made once and have never been able to replicate, even using the same recipe (think deep, dark, chewy).
 Also: toffee worth its weight in gold from Mason, Michigan (Uncle Dick gave us a precious box at Christmas, and mark my words that I will figure out how to make it before next December).
+Homemade eggnog, also there.

 Topping the listโ€”and I get that it seems like theyโ€™re all sweets, because they areโ€”is the hot chocolate I had when I was traveling in Spain in 1998.
-Time and distance has made the heart grow fonder of that chocolate; it was far too good to be out of sight, out of mind.
+Time and distance have made the heart grow fonder of that Spanish hot chocolate; it was far too good to be out of sight, out of mind.
+This best hot chocolate of my life is what Italians call cioccolata calda, with its pudding-like consistency and creamy texture.
+This is hot chocolate that stands out from typical hot chocolate mix and hot chocolate that is simply milk and cocoa.
+Just a small cup of this elixir will leave true chocolate lovers and pretty much anyone who drinks it nostalgic, in love, and looking forward to next time soon.

 Ingredients for thick hot chocolate of milk, chocolate, cornstarch and cinnamon